transcom/mymove/docs/adr/0069-use-orchestrator-service-objects.md

 ## Problem statement

+### Service Object Background

+We introduced service objects in [ADR-0033 Service Object Layer](./0033-service-object-layer.md).
+We use them to leave business logic and database details/transactions out of the handlers.
+Ideally handlers should only focus on translating data from the protocol layer to the service layer and vice-versa.
+Service objects also allow us to more easily re-use business logic across the codebase as needed, including re-using service objects across handlers to keep things consistent across our endpoints and APIs as a whole.

 ### Summary

 There are actions that require several things to happen across related models, e.g. creating an `MTOShipment` may also